beadsland/bricodash/README.md

 make it easily accessible to everyone in the space, we added a Chromecast.
 To make that more useful, we're casting a "default" dashboard now.

+The same default dashboard is also displayed on a screen over the intercom at the entrance to our shop.

 Based on [dashcast-docker](https://github.com/madmod/dashcast-docker)

 Requires: